MetaBarj0/covertops-cmake-llvm/README.md

 ## Extension settings

-The behavior of this extension can be set thanks to the following configuration switches:
+The behavior of this extension can be set thanks to the following settings:

 - `cmake-llvm-coverage.cmakeCommand`: The command to invoke cmake.
 May be an absolute path on the file system or just `cmake` if this latter is in your `$PATH` environment variable.
 - `cmake-llvm-coverage.buildTreeDirectory`: The build tree root directory of your cmake project, relative to your workspace directory.
+This directory must exist, thus, ensure you generated your cmake project beforehand.
-- `cmake-llvm-coverage.cmakeTarget`: The target that generates coverage information in json format files.
-Those files may be generated in the build directory specified in the `cmake-llvm-coverage.buildTreeDirectory` setting.
+- `cmake-llvm-coverage.cmakeTarget`: The target that generates coverage information in a json format file.
+This file may be generated in the build directory specified in the `cmake-llvm-coverage.buildTreeDirectory` setting.
 The specified target must exist.
 - `cmake-llvm-coverage.coverageInfoFileName`: The name of the json file